DevExpress-Examples/devextreme-datagrid-with-webapi/README.md

 <!-- default badges end -->
 # DataGrid for DevExtreme - How to use DataGrid with a WebAPI

-This example demonstrates how to configure the DataGrid widget to work with remote WebAPI data service.
+This example demonstrates how to configure the DataGrid widget to work with a remote WebAPI data service.
 In the example, the DataGrid supports the following features:

 - Remote Operations (Paging, Sorting, Filtering, Grouping, Summary)
 - Master Detail